cjpardodelahoz/pss/README.md

 ### Get help within R

+You can get a detailed help menu with a description of each function, and the respective arguments:

 ```R
 ?kl.mpd
 ?pss.r
 ?pss.rc
 ?ses.mpd.rc
 ```
-That will display a detailed help menu with a description of each function, and the respective arguments.

 ### Calcualte KL-weighted mean pairwise distance (klMPD)